jad-chahin/Undigital/README.md

 # Undigital
-A Python game for ENGL 108D Digital Humanities
+A game for ENGL 108D Digital Humanities